Prayer of Richard of Chichester

 Bob RoaneJesus Christ, Joy and Peace, Prayer, Praise, Worship, Wise living

-My sheep listen to my voice; I know them, and they follow me.
-I give them eternal life, and they shall never perish; no one will snatch them out of my hand.
+My sheep listen to My voice.
+I know them, and they follow Me.
+I give them eternal life, and they shall never perish.
+No one will snatch them out of My hand.
 (John 10:27-28)

 Richard’s Prayer